will-trolinger/RAAM/README.md

         df2 = getLocations(state, type)
     ```

-3. Use OSRM API to create a distance matrix:
+3. Use OSRM API to create a distance matrix *(duration can also be used)*:

     ```
         coords = np.vstack((src_coords, dest_coords))